jmvanel/semantic_forms/scala/forms_play/README.md

 - 14 Migration to BigData(R)
 - 15 ScalaJS migration
 - 16 Dashboard : # of triples, # of of resources; # of resources of each type
-- 17 View SPARQL select & construct results
+- 17 View SPARQL select & construct results : possibly add FlintSPARQLEditor, but this implies to launch SPARQL HTTP server like Fuseki, or BigData
 - 18 Search : search also in URI's
 - 19 Add simple login
 - 20 Inferences for forms : eliminate archaic properties; implement owl union